 Imagine you wrote an important message to your manager on Slack four hours ago.
 At this very moment, you’re still waiting for a reply.
 What goes through your mind?

-Is she too busy for my message?
+Is my manager too busy for my message?

-Was my idea stupid?
+Hmm.
+Online.
+Maybe my idea was stupid?

 It can go on, and on, and on.
 The longer you wait, the more your insecurities get the best of you.
 We’ve all been there!